Dynamic-Digital/DynamicDigital-Site/_posts/2021-06-24-Windows11Reveal.md

 The new store also allows developers to publish traditional desktop applications, UWP and PWA applications to the store so that users can download any app they want from one place, this allows users to discover new apps in one safe and reliable store without the risk of finding these applications on the web.

 However, this does not mean that Windows users now have to use the store to find applications and it also doesn't mean that developers have to give up some of their revenue.
 In fact it means the opposite, the new store is probably the most open commerce platform I have seen on any operating system in recent years because developers no longer have to use Microsoft's commerce platform for sales on the Windows store and can instead bring over their own commerce platform to the store and not pay Microsoft any part of their sales revenue.

+This new revenue changes only apply to apps.
+All games will have to use Microsoft's revenue system.

 [Learn more about policy changes for developers here](https://news.dynamicdigitalworld.co.uk/2021/06/25/Windows11Developers.html)